-As it became clear that Brendan was not responding to the therapy, Kids Kicking Cancer wanted him to know that he would always remain a teacher for us.
-One day, we were sitting together with Mom and his two sisters doing a meditation.
-Together we were holding on to Brendan’s light.
+As it became clear that Brendan was not responding to the therapy, Kids Kicking Cancer wanted him to know that he would always remain a teacher.
+One day, Rabbi G. was sitting together with Brendan’s mom Maureen and his two sisters doing a meditation.
+Together they were holding on to Brendan’s light.
 In the middle of the calm of this visualization, Maureen turned to her son.
 “I feel your light, Brendan.
 It will be with me forever.”
-Brendan opened up his eyes and looked at his Mom.
+Brendan opened his eyes and looked at his mom.
 His face brightened.
-It was important for him to know that he would always be with his Mom.
+It was important for him to know that he would always be with his mom.

-On a Sunday morning in June, 300 family members and friends gathered at Cheyenne Elementary School in Macomb to watch Brendan receive his black belt.
+On a Sunday morning in June, three-hundred family members and friends gathered at Cheyenne Elementary School in Macomb to watch Brendan receive his black belt.
 Although this little boy was too weak to speak, Rabbi G. shared Brendan’s words with the audience.
 “I am receiving my black belt because I have defeated my cancer.
 I am not afraid.
 I am not angry.
 If anything, I am more connected to God and the people around me.”
 Somehow, Brendan found the strength to stand up by himself as his teacher tied the black belt around his body.
-His name was embroidered on one end and the words, “Master Teacher” on the other.
-300 people gave Brendan a standing ovation.
+His name was embroidered on one end of the belt and the words, “Master Teacher” on the other.
+Three-hundred people gave Brendan a standing ovation.
 He looked out at the audience.
 He was inspiring the world.
 Brendan knew that he would be a powerful teacher for Kids Kicking Cancer forever.
-Power Peace Purpose!